liaoherui/MetaComp/README.md

 ### Version: V3.0

 --------------
-**This is not a production-ready software repository and is still under active development.
-Bugs and feature requests will not addressed.
-Note:MAEP can only be used on KMBGI's server.It will be updated to run on other servers soon after**

 ### Abstract
 MAEP is a new version of LAEP and can be used to evaluate the assembly quality of metagenomics